sumitxt/Blinking-LED-using-PIC16F877A/README.md

 #Coded in MicroC
 #Simulated using Proteus software

-#Code and proteaus save file included
+#Code and proteus save file included